MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/commerce-application-insights.md

         private _applicationInsights: ApplicationInsights = null;

         /**
-         * Gets a global reference to an application insights reference that may be used by other extension code.
+         * Gets a global reference to an Application Insights reference that can be used by other extension code.
-         * @returns {ApplicationInsights} The ApplicationInsights instance that may be used to log events.
+         * @returns {ApplicationInsights} The ApplicationInsights instance that can be used to log events.
          */
         public static get instance(): ApplicationInsights {
             if (AppInsights._instance === null) {